philwade/GreyHolder/README.md

 GreyHolder
 =========
 GreyHolder is jQuery plugin that provides a nice way of displaying inactive default values for html inputs.
+When active, the input 'wakes up' and displays text normally.
+When it loses focus, if unfilled, the default value and style will return.

 Quickstart
 ---------